MeirManevich/IT-1025/Lab2/readme.md

 # Executive Summary #
-* (placeholder text) This lab is an important first step into the world of Information Technology.
-The lab provies an introduction to utilizing GitHub in your workflow, an important tool for your success as a programmer.
-You will learn about the history of information systems and be exposed to markdown launguage.
-This lab will help you prepare for your journey in the vast world of IT.
+In this lab you will go back to the basics.
+You will explore various parts of the hardware that run the code that you write, and how those devices all communicate and work with each other.
+You'll be introduced to the basics of how computers handle and manipulate data, and familiarize yourself with the numeric system upon which all of computing is built.
+And you'll be introduced to the ethics of creating technology and the importance of designing products morally.
+This fundamental understanding of computers will be critical to everything you do later.
 ***